 Cascade Renewal Project.
 In 1963, the City initiated this project with the demolition and clearance of a deteriorated 45-acre area in the CBD.
 The City constructed a \$16 million municipal parking garage and plaza in partnership with the federal government to relieve a critical parking shortage, to provide a downtown gathering place, and to act as a cornerstone for the project.
 Developers were leased air rights above the parking garage and constructed 7-story and 24-story office buildings and a 300-unit hotel.
 The hotel has undergone several renovations (totaling over \$10 million) and changes in management.
-It is now operated as the City Center Hotel with 274 guest rooms, 16,000 square feet of banquet space, a restaurant, a fitness center, and an indoor pool.
+During 2011, the hotel was acquired by a new owner and established a new affiliation with the Ramada chain and the Wyndham rewards program.
+The hotel is now the Ramada Plaza, with 243 guest rooms, 16,000 square feet of banquet space, a restaurant, a fitness center, and an indoor pool.